| I'm not sure how much

 jacket had a white line down the front of it from where some old

 black guy tried to stab me in the chest.
-I jumped backwards and the
+I had sensed someone behind

 to kill me?
 It was because I took some snow off the hood of his car